-Professional and competent breeders of Cavachon and Cavapoo puppies will ensure the parents have been put through health screens to prevent passing the bad genes to future generations.
+A professional and reputable breeder of Cavachon and Cavapoo puppies will ensure the parents have been put through health screens to prevent passing the bad genes to future generations.
 But you cannot say that for all breeders.

-Taking this account, many puppies will suffer from disease later in their lives.
+Taking this account, many puppies will suffer from disease later.

-If you compare the Cavachon to other cross breeds, they appear to have fewer health issues.
+Comparing the Cavachon to other crossbreeds, they appear to have fewer health issues and are generally healthy dogs.
 That’s not to say a Cavachon is free of genetic health worries because there are a few: